-The folder name may vary depending on the language version you have installed.
+- The folder name may vary depending on the language version you have installed.

-In Windows XP, the Application Data folder is hidden by default.
-The same is true for the AppData folder in Windows Vista and Windows 7.
+- In Windows, the Application Data folder is hidden by default.
 To make this folder visible, open Folder Options in Control Panel and click the View tab.
-In the Advanced Settings pane, select theShow Hidden Files and Folders or Show hidden files, folders, or drives option.
+In the Advanced Settings pane, select the Show Hidden Files and Folders or Show hidden files, folders, or drives option.

-If you cannot locate the preferences file, use your operating system’s Find command, and search for AIPrefs (Windows) or Adobe Illustrator Prefs (Mac OS).
+- If you cannot locate the preferences file, use your operating system’s Find command, and search for AIPrefs (Windows) or Adobe Illustrator Prefs (macOS).

 Plug-in modules are software programs that add features to Adobe Illustrator.
 A number of special effects plug-ins come with your program and are automatically installed in the Plug-ins folder inside the Illustrator folder.

 You can install any commercial plug-in designed for use with Photoshop or Illustrator.
-To install an Adobe Systems plug-in module, use the installer if one is provided.
+To install an Adobe plug-in module, use the installer if one is provided.
 Otherwise, drag a copy of the module to the Plug-ins folder inside the Illustrator folder.
 Then restart Illustrator for the plug-in to take effect.
 To install a third-party plug-in module, follow the installation instructions that came with the plug-in module.

 The open architecture of the Adobe Illustrator program allows developers outside Adobe to create features that are accessible from within Adobe Illustrator.
 If you are interested in creating plug-in modules compatible with Adobe Illustrator, visit www.adobe.com.